celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 > with Dishonest Majorities"](https://arxiv.org/abs/1809.09044) and in the
 > [`celestia-node`](https://github.com/celestiaorg/celestia-node) repo.

-Celestia specifc validity rules can be categorized into two groups:
+Celestia specific validity rules can be categorized into two groups:

 ### Transaction Validity Rules